What is Negligent Driving?

 Will I lose my licence?

-In cases of Negligent Driving, the Court has the discretionary power to disqualify a negligent driver for certain amount of time.
+In Negligent Driving cases, the Court has the discretionary power to disqualify a negligent driver for a certain amount of time.

 Negligent Driving Occasioning GBH or Death are considered “major offences” under the Road Transport Act.
 Therefore, they carry an Automatic Disqualification period.